sharmine-s/sql-databases/resources/repository_class_recipe_template.md

   # Selecting all records
   def all
-    # returns an array of `Student` instances.
+    # Needs to return an array of `Student` instances.
   end

-  # Add more methods for each operation you'd like to implement.
+  # Add more methods below for each operation you'd like to implement.
 end
 ```